A befriender can offer you:

 Our Trusted Befriending Network has launched the findings of new research into the value and impact of voluntary befriending services.

-The report, Befriending in Derbyshire - An Independent Assessment of its Value and Impact, which was launched on November 1, found that:
+The report, Befriending in Derbyshire - An Independent Assessment of its Value and Impact, found that:

 - loneliness and isolation does not just make people unhappy − it also has a serious impact on physical and mental health and life expectancy